ccarocean/pyrads/README.rst

     tox --parallel auto

-The :code:`doc-pdf` will fail if XeTeX_ and xindy_ are not both installed.
+The :code:`doc-pdf` environment will fail if XeTeX_, xindy_, and latexmk_.
 This is usually fine.

 If all tests run by tox succeed the TravisCI build should succeed as well.